jukil/PortableApps/README.md

 PortableApps
 ============

 Source code of portable apps for the portableapps.com platform.
-The paf installer should be downloaded from my public [Google Drive](http://drive.orzanna.de/).
+The paf installer should be downloaded from my public [Drive](http://drive.orzanna.de/).

 Follow the development on portableapps.com: